 Spectacular nature, Saga trails and museums

 Skagafjörður is home to many wonderful places for nature lovers and hikers.
-It’s not far from Syðra-Skörðugil to the enchanting and breathtakingly beautiful world of Vesturdalur and Austurdalur, where nothing disturbs the peace except the heavy murmur of the glacier rivers in the massive gorges.
+It’s not far from Syðra-Skörðugil to the enchanting and breathtakingly beautiful world of Vesturdalur and Austurdalur, where nothing disturbs the peace except the heavy murmur of the glacial rivers in the massive gorges.
 Mælifell peak (1,147 m / 3,763 ft.) rises into the heavens in the south, a temptation for anyone who enjoys an uphill climb.
-A short distance north of Syðra-Skörðugil (4 km / 2.5 mi) is also one of Iceland’s most beautiful turf farms still standing, Glaumbær, which houses an excellent folk museum that gives visitors an insight into the life and conditions of generations past.
+A short distance north of Syðra-Skörðugil (4 km / 2.5 mi) is one of Iceland’s most beautiful turf farms still standing, Glaumbær, which houses an excellent folk museum that gives visitors an insight into the life and conditions of generations past.

 In the region of outlaws, bishops and emigrants